Best LLM for Legal Work (2026)

 Which LLM is most accurate for legal work?

-Claude Sonnet 4.6 has the lowest measured hallucination rate for document summarisation and extraction tasks.
+Claude Sonnet 5 has the lowest measured hallucination rate for document summarisation and extraction tasks.
 It is the most reliable choice when factual accuracy is the primary requirement.
 Always review AI-generated legal summaries against the source document.

 Is it safe to use cloud LLM APIs for confidential legal documents?

 It depends on your specific confidentiality obligations.
 Most major providers (Anthropic, OpenAI, Google) offer enterprise agreements with explicit data handling commitments.
-For matters subject to privilege or regulatory restrictions, self-hosted models like DeepSeek V3 remove third-party data exposure entirely.
+For matters subject to privilege or regulatory restrictions, self-hosted models like DeepSeek V4 remove third-party data exposure entirely.

 What is the best LLM for contract analysis?

-Last verified: April 2026 · Back to LLM Selector
+Last verified: August 2026 · Back to LLM Selector